How explainable are adversarially-robust CNNs?: Methods and experimental setup

-\textbf{Gradient}~\cite{simonyan2013deep} uses the gradient image, which measures the sensitivity of the confidence score of a target label to changes in each pixel. \textbf{Integrated Gradients} (IG)~\cite{sundararajan2017axiomatic} ameliorates the gradient saturation problem by linearly interpolating between the input image and a reference zero image and averaging the gradients over all the interpolation samples.

-\textbf{SHapley Additive exPlanations} (SHAP) \cite{lundberg2017unified} approximates Shapley values of a prediction by assessing the effect of deleting a pixel under all possible combinations of the presence and absence of the other pixels.
-While SHAP is theoretically grounded on the classic Shapley values, it often requires a larger sample size than IG (200 vs. 50) and thus slower.
+\subsec{Gradient-based methods} \textbf{Gradient}~\citep{simonyan2013deep} uses the gradient image, which measures the sensitivity of the confidence score of a target label to changes in each pixel. \textbf{Integrated Gradients} (IG)~\citep{sundararajan2017axiomatic} ameliorates the gradient saturation problem by linearly interpolating between the input image and a reference zero image and averaging the gradients over all the interpolation samples. \textbf{SHapley Additive exPlanations} (SHAP) \citep{lundberg2017unified} approximates Shapley values of a prediction by assessing the effect of deleting a pixel under all possible combinations of the presence and absence of the other pixels.
+While SHAP is theoretically grounded on the classic Shapley value, it often requires a larger sample size than IG (200 vs.\ 50) and is thus slower.